Phrasal verb knock over

 • The band's amazing performance knocked me over completely (Past Simple)

-Along with knock over, words are popular make for and give out.
+Along with knock over, words are popular build in/into and abandon.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.